 Matthew grew up a huge football fan.
 He and his brother Robbie began playing football with the Pop Warner League for the Southfork Panthers.
 In middle school Matthew set his goal to make the RJ Reynolds Varsity squad as a sophomore and to start at linebacker.
 He achieved this goal telling his fellow Reynolds players, "I won't let you down."
 RJR Coach Mike Propst, said that Matt would come to the Reynolds' weight room to work out with his brother in seventh grade.
 "He has always been 'The One That's Coming,' at Reynolds and he was," Propst said.
 On August 22, 2008 Matthew suffered a severe helmet to helmet collision during his first varsity football game.
 Tragically, the accident caused a fatal traumatic brain injury.
 Matthew never regained consciousness and died two days later on Sunday, August 24, 2008.

 Matthew was blessed to have entered and exited this world surrounded by those he loved and those who loved him.
 His spirit lives on in our hearts and he will be remembered for living his life with great courage and passion, unparalleled in his dedication to faith, family, friends, food and football.
-The Matthew Alan Gfeller Foundation hopes to positively impact the lives of other young people in his memory.
+Matthew's family and friends have positively impacted the lives of other young people in his memory.
 If you would like to contribute to our clinical and research missions, please learn how you can

 The 3rd Matthew Gfeller Sport-Related Neurotrauma Symposium was held March 6-7, 2015, on the campus of the University of North Carolina at Chapel Hill.
 The event took place in the Loudermilk Center for Excellence in the BlueZone, and welcomed some of the great minds in concussion research to share current research and future directions.